n0924/PromiseKeeper/README.md

 ## User Stories
-- As a user, I want to be able to add items to either the Need List or the Want List
+- As a user, I want to be able to add items to either the need or want List
-- As a user, I want to be able to edit item description
 - As a user, I want to be able to delete items that are no longer wanted/needed
-- As a user, I want to be able to find an item on the need/want list by name
 - As a user I want to be able to filter my want/need list by priority
-- As a user, I want to be able to see the amount that was spent on needed goods, wanted good, and in total
+- As a user I want to be able to add bought need and want items to need and want bought list, respectively
-- As a user I want to be able to see the amount that was spent above budget
+- As a user I want to be able to know the total amount spent, the total budget, the total amount overspent for each list
-- As a user I want to be able to see a list of  items that I overspent and by how much
+- As a user, I want to be able to see a list of overspent items